 But teachers can't diagnose ADHD.
 They can tell you what they've noticed, but after that, you would need to get a professional to evaluate your child to see if they have ADHD or if something else is going on.

-Because an ADHD diagnosis is based on observations of a child's behavior, the teacher -- and often past teachers -- will play a key role in the diagnostic process.
-The professional who makes the diagnosis -- usually a specially trained physician, psychologist, psychiatrist, counselor, or social worker -- will ask your child's teachers to rate their observations of your child's behavior on standardized evaluation scales to compare it to that of other children the same age and gender.
+There is no one test for ADHD.
+Instead, the ADHD diagnosis is based on observations of a child's behavior in multiple settings.
+The teacher, sometimes past teachers, will play a key role in the process.
+The professional who makes the diagnosis is usually a specially trained doctor (a psychiatrist or pediatrician), psychologist, counselor, or social worker.
+They will ask you and your child's teachers to rate their observations of your child's behavior on rating scales.

 If your child is diagnosed with ADHD, you'll need to work closely with your child's school.

 The school nurse may play a role in dispensing ADHD medications and monitoring for side effects.
 Your child's teacher will be important in carrying out the behavioral part of a treatment plan and in communicating about the effectiveness of medications.

 As a parent, you'll need to keep open the lines of communication with the teacher to ensure a consistent system of incentives and discipline between school and home.

 For example, a younger child's teacher may make a checklist and reward the child with a star or smiley face each time they complete a certain number of items on the list.

 You may have a similar system at home or provide a bigger reward -- such as a special dinner, a family movie night, or an extra hour of TV or computer time -- when your child gets a certain number of stars or smiley faces.
 Learn More: Easy Accommodations for Kids With ADHD

 Getting Support for Yourself if Your Child Has ADHD

 Your child's teacher can be a good supporter and resource, but you may want more help dealing with the challenges and emotions of parenting a child with ADHD, or with concerns about medications or other issues.